The Silence of the State: Deciphering Trump’s Strategic Omissions

 Institutional and Social Silence

-and specific social controversies from the discourse points to a desire to avoid polarized flashpoints that no longer yield political dividends.
-This strategic silence on enforcement and high-profile legal associations, such as the
+The absence of ICE and specific social controversies from the discourse points to a desire to avoid polarized flashpoints that no longer yield political dividends.
+This strategic silence on enforcement and high-profile legal associations, such as the Jeffrey Epstein case, reveals a defensive posture.
+Trump is no longer leaning into the controversy; he is running from it.
+The shift highlights a newfound awareness that the administration's previous positions are increasingly viewed as liabilities rather than assets.

 Jeffrey Epstein